 Aboriginal people have a long-standing and strong connection to the Fitzroy River.
 The river forms an integral part of their way of life and is the foundation of various social activities such as family interactions, ceremonies and hunting and gathering.
 Native title has been recognised over many parts of the Fitzroy River catchment and this guarantees protection of rights to hunt, fish, and gather other foods and resources.

 With increased interest in the expansion of irrigated agriculture in the catchment, these important values could be put at risk.
-Understanding how they could be impacted by increased development and incorporating new information into water planning rules will reduce that risk.
+Understanding how they could be impacted by increased development and incorporating new information into water planning rules is reducing that risk.

 This research aims to improve knowledge of Indigenous water requirements within the Fitzroy River catchment and to inform plans for future water use.
-It will identify customary uses of water and waterways, reveal links between Indigenous values, practices and water regimes, and elicit knowledge, as well as objectives for the future management of land and water resources.
-Emphasis will also be placed on advancing the field of Indigenous water planning by trialling social assessment methods and showing the value of community participation in environmental flow assessments.
-It is hoped that the information generated from this project will be of use to Indigenous ranger groups, native title organisations and the Kimberley Land Council, and to state and federal government Natural Resource Management agencies.
+It is identifying customary uses of water and waterways, reveal links between Indigenous values, practices and water regimes, and elicit knowledge, as well as objectives for the future management of land and water resources.
+Emphasis is also being placed on advancing the field of Indigenous water planning by trialling social assessment methods and showing the value of community participation in environmental flow assessments.
+It is hoped that the information generated from this project will continue to be of use to Indigenous ranger groups, native title organisations and the Kimberley Land Council, and to state and federal government Natural Resource Management agencies.

-The research will led by Associate Professor Sue Jackson from Griffith University.
-Dr Jackson will be supported by researchers from the University of Western Australia and the Australian Rivers Institute at Griffith University.
+The research is being led by Professor Sue Jackson from Griffith University.
+Professor Jackson is being assisted by researchers from The University of Western Australia and the Australian Rivers Institute at Griffith University.

 Sue Jackson, Griffith University